stteff/An-Open-Educational-RPi-Robot/README.md

      > ```
      > sudo raspi-config
      > ```
-  7. > Enable remote command line using ssh, in order to allow remote access to the robot:
+  7. > Enable remote command line access using ssh, in order to allow remote access to the robot:

      > 7a.
 Select *Interfacing Options:*
      > ![Step 7a](/docs/images/2.png)